HMS-Core/hms-ml-demo/WoodenMan/README.md

 ## Introduction
-WoodenMan uses the human body bone detection image segmentation and face detection capability of the HUAWEI ML Kit to segment faces and replace the background.
+WoodenMan uses the skeleton detection, face detection and image segmentation of the HUAWEI ML Kit.
+The function of taking a photo of a tourist in Songshan Lake and crossing the border according to the posture of the bone point is realized.

-This demo demonstrates how to use [HUAWEI ML Kit] (https://developer.huawei.com/consumer/cn/hms/huawei-mlkit) to quickly develop an application for human bone detection Image segmentation Face detection, helping you integrate the application with HUAWEI ML Kit as soon as possible.
+This demo demonstrates how to use [HUAWEI ML Kit] (https://developer.huawei.com/consumer/cn/hms/huawei-mlkit) to quickly develop an application for skeleton detection, face detection and image segmentation, helping you integrate the application with HUAWEI ML Kit as soon as possible.

 ## Project Directory Structure
-Smile-Camera
+Wooden-Man

 |-- com.huawei.hms.mlkit.sample
 |-- activity
 |-- ChooserActivity // Entry